 d) may include any other matters that the Authority considers appropriate.

-EPA has developed a Draft Charter of Consultation.
-It describes the purpose of consultation at EPA, the context in which it occurs, EPA’s commitment to consultation, and outlines specific consultation processes relating to key regulatory activities and decisions.
+EPA developed a Draft Charter of Consultation.
+It described the purpose of consultation at EPA, the context in which it occurs, EPA’s commitment to consultation, and outlined specific consultation processes relating to key regulatory activities and decisions.

-EPA released the Draft Charter of Consultation for feedback from our stakeholders and the Victorian community about the usefulness of the document, its scope, whether it supports understanding of consultation at EPA, and how it might be improved.
+In September 2019 EPA released the Draft Charter of Consultation for feedback from our stakeholders and the Victorian community about the usefulness of the document, its scope, whether it supported understanding of consultation at EPA, and how it might be improved.